 Running has a reputation as being a tried-and-true workout for weight loss.
 And for good reason: It's an easily accessible, inexpensive way to burn a lot of calories.
 But there's more to the story than that.

 Long-lasting weight loss is the result of a balanced, calorie-reduced diet paired with a workout routine that includes strength training and cardio.
-So yes, running can be part of that equation, especially if you're doing intervals.
-But any run that boosts your heart rate for an extended period of time can burn calories and help you lose weight.
-It's mostly a matter of finding what you'll stick with so you can burn more calories than you're consuming.
+So yes, running can be part of that equation; any run that boosts your heart rate for an extended period of time can burn calories and help you lose weight.
+It's mostly a matter of finding what you'll stick with so you can develop the consistency to reach your long-term weight-loss goals.

 Get the full picture of how running factors into your weight-loss plan.